EGOT: Rita Moreno

 Puerto Rican actress, dancer, and singer Rita Moreno (born 1931) received her fourth distinct award in 1977.
 Between 1961 and 1978, Moreno received a total of five awards.
 She is also the first Latina winner and the first winner to win a Grammy as their second award (both previous winners won Tonys as their second award).
-In addition, she became a Kennedy Center Honoree in 2015 and on March 28, 2019, it was announced that she would receive a Peabody Award.
+In addition, she became a Kennedy Center Honoree in 2015 and a Peabody Award winner in 2019.
+Moreno is also the second EGOT recipient and the first Hispanic actress to win the Triple Crown of Acting.